SETI/rms-cspyce/README-developers.md

       - name: Publish distribution to PyPI
         if: false
 ```
-We are not releasing to PyPI yet.
+We are not performing the public release to PyPI yet.

 By default, we generate four MacOS builds (2.7, 3.8, 3.9, 3.10), three Windows
 builds (3.8, 3.9, 3.10), three Linux builds (3.8, 3.9, 3.10), and a source build.